Meet the College's Faculty Experts

 Using Alternative Light Sources to Assist Domestic Violence Survivors

-Dr. Katherine Scafide, an assistant professor in the School of Nursing, is conducting research that will help forensic nurses identify hard-to-see bruising using an alternative light source.
+Dr. Katherine Scafide, an associate professor in the School of Nursing, is conducting research that will help forensic nurses identify hard-to-see bruising using an alternative light source.